 If the answer to any of these is a "yes," then maybe, just maybe, they are worth your time and and the gobs of tax-payer money being spent to keep them in operation.

 But, how about if all they can really do is talk a good game, because they can't deliver what they say they can, and they can only give you encouragement and they will have you start "the business plan."
 And how about you're not a religious person so you get no encouragement from your mosque, church, synagogue, temple or other such institution, because you don't have one or the faith this works?

 Possibly these free consultants have such good intentions, are sincere and aren't merely some political hacks?
 Does this justify their existence?
-If so, maybe we should keep them, no matter how ineffective they are in getting businesses started or how much they are actually costing tax-payers in an already struggling economy.
+If so, maybe we should keep them, no matter how ineffective they are in getting businesses started or how much they are actually costing tax-payers.
 Because "hope" in a better tomorrow may just keep you going, off the streets and away from a life of crime.

 However, if "encouragement" is the sum total of all they can do and you still can't feed yourself or pay your bills, then let's be open to the possibility of an alternative to get rid of this unneeded expense to all of us and have the money actually spent on relieving your immediate situation with continued unemployment checks, job training or food stamps until things get better for you and the country.

 You be the judge.
 Have the free consultants resulted in you getting a successful business started?
 Let me know, please?
 Send me an email with "yes" or a "no" and the name of the free consulting group.
 Completely anonymous.
 I won't identify you while I'm discussing this "Free Startup Business Consulting" travesty with Washington.
 Here's my e-dress: email@example.com.